Substance use counseling in Arvada, CO

 My approach to substance use counseling

 Substance use can feel like a cycle that’s difficult to break, and many people struggle with shame, isolation, or guilt around their behavior.
 Substance Use Counseling provides a safe, supportive space to explore not just the use itself, but the deeper emotional and relational factors that contribute to it.
-My approach combines attachment-informed therapy, relational approaches, and Motivational Interviewing (MI) to help you understand your patterns, build awareness, and create lasting change.
+My approach combines attachment-informed, systemic work (e.g., Emotionally Focused Therapy (EFT) and Internal Family Systems (IFS)) with Motivational Interviewing (MI) to help you understand your patterns, build awareness, and create lasting change.

-Attachment-informed work helps us explore how early relationships and connection, or lack of it, impact how you cope with stress, discomfort, or emotional pain.
+Through this work we explore how early relationships and connection, or lack of it, impact how you cope with stress, discomfort, or emotional pain.
 Often, substance use serves a function, such as numbing anxiety, managing loneliness, or regulating overwhelming emotions.
-By understanding these underlying needs, we can develop healthier ways to meet them without relying on substances.
+By understanding these underlying needs or parts, we can develop healthier ways to meet them without relying on substances.

 Motivational Interviewing is integrated throughout, helping you clarify your personal goals, explore ambivalence, and strengthen your motivation for change.
 Rather than telling you what to do, I guide you in discovering why change matters to you, creating a sense of ownership and empowerment that drives sustainable growth.